 Final Exam (20%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given .
-If you cannot make this time, you should consult me asap..
+If you cannot make this final exam, you should consult me asap.

 Subjective Grade (3%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to the safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
 These are NOT free points and must be earned.